Start your No Obligation Review:

 Once you are 55 years old, you can usually have up to 25% of your pension paid to you tax free.

-Remember: pension and tax rules can change, and the value of benefits will depend on your circumstances.
+Remember: pension and tax rules can change, and the value of benefits will depend on your individual circumstances.

 Choosing Your Income

-You’re in control of how much income you take and when.
+In a ‘flexible’ pension scheme you’re in control of how much income you take and when.
 You might decide you don’t need an income straight away, or even at all.
 You might just want to take your tax-free cash.

 If you do want an income, you can choose to take regular withdrawals or just dip into the pot as and when you need to— it’s up to you.